Vipassana meditation, or insight meditation, focuses on seeing things as they are. It comes from Theravada, Buddhism’s oldest school of thought.

-A small 2019 study found that skilled Vipassana practitioners who meditated prior to a task showed a difference in brain waves compared with novices.
+A small 2019 study found that skilled Vipassana practitioners who meditated before a task showed a difference in brain waves compared to novices.
 This finding suggests that the practice may change the way the brain functions, potentially helping improve cognitive performance.

 A small 2020 study found that Vipassana meditators had different patterns of memory consolidation while sleeping.
 The researchers found that regular meditators had a lower density of sleep spindles in the occipital region of the brain.
 Sleep spindles are a type of brain wave that occurs during non-rapid eye movement (non-REM) sleep.

 The authors speculate that this may mean that meditation serves a similar function to sleep when it comes to memory.

 As with other types of meditation, Vipassana meditation may offer some benefits during cancer treatment.